SuchitG04/smarn/README.md

 ## What does it use?

 - The `transformers` library; more specifically the jinaai/jina-clip-v1 model - for text and image-embedding. ([transformers](https://github.com/huggingface/transformers))
-- Two FastAPI services that provide functions corresponding to text and image embeddings, searching using the said embeddings, and exposing screenshots to the interface. ([FastAPI](https://github.com/fastapi/fastapi))
 - An `sqlite-vec` database to store embeddings and image-paths as well as to search for them. ([sqlite-vec](https://github.com/asg017/sqlite-vec))
 - Asynchronus running of services to ensure maximum concurrency and non-blocking operations.
 - An intelligent, self-rate-controlling mechanism that reduces/increases the rate of screenshot captures based on similarity of the previous and current screenshots (hence reducing compute and wastage of storage space).